CT Tech

 Is CT Tech a Good Career?

-With a career as a travel CT tech, it’s easier for you to avoid nurse burnout while still sharing your important skills and talents with facilities nationwide that need your help now more than ever due to the healthcare staffing shortage.
-With the various locations and facilities you can choose from, working as a travel CT tech will help you stay fresh, motivated, and focused on providing great patient care.
-Traveling is also a great way to sharpen your skills, gain experience in a variety of places, and build your resume — all while you explore the country and the many travel allied health opportunities available to you!
+With a career as a travel CT tech, it’s easier for you to avoid nurse burnout while still sharing your amazing skills and talents with facilities nationwide that need your help with providing the best patient care.
+Traveling is also a great way to sharpen your skills, gain experience in a variety of places, and build your resume — all while you explore the country!

 How to Succeed as a CT Tech

-To succeed working in RT as a CT, you must be an excellent communicator since CT techs are such an important bridge between patient and physician, which leads the path from question to diagnostic result.
+To succeed as a CT tech, you must be an excellent communicator.
+You’ll be the bridge between patient and physician, helping answer any questions that may arise.
 As part of this responsibility, CT techs have to be well-versed in a variety of medical terminology relating to various specialties.
-They must also be problem-solvers and experts in the operation of CT machines, radiation safety, and proper patient positioning.
+They must also be problem-solvers and experts in operating CT machines, radiation safety, and proper patient positioning.

-A CT tech’s ultimate goal is to aid in ensuring that CT scans are performed safely and with the clearest imaging possible, and that results are communicated to the physicians who requested them and then properly filed.
-This work is essential to making the right diagnoses and treating a variety of medical conditions.
+As a CT tech, your ultimate goal is to help ensure that CT scans are performed safely and with the clearest imaging possible and that results are communicated to any healthcare professional who requests them.
+This work is essential to making the right diagnoses and treating various medical conditions.

 Where Do CT Techs Work?

-CT techs and most rad techs overall are most likely to work in an acute hospital setting and are typically found in the radiology unit.
-They often work closely with the ER, oncology, and other units most commonly in need of this type of imaging.
-Outside of hospitals, CT techs can also work in clinics, government/military facilities, community-based healthcare centers, and other healthcare facilities.
+CT techs mostly work in an acute hospital setting and are typically found in the radiology unit.
+They often work closely with the ER, oncology, and other units most commonly needing this type of imaging.
+Outside of hospitals, CT techs can also work in clinics, physician’s offices, imaging centers, and other healthcare facilities.

 Who Works in Radiologic Technology?

-CT techs support and work alongside a variety of healthcare and administrative professionals in the radiology unit and other units that partner closely and depend on the results of each CT scan.
-This can include specialists, ER nurses and physicians, oncologists and oncology nurses, surgeons, neurologists, fellow rad techs and other allied health pros, nurses, radiologists, charge/clinical coordinators, nursing assistants, administrative staff, and social workers/case managers.
+CT techs support and work alongside a variety of healthcare professionals in the radiology unit and other units that partner closely and depend on the results of each CT scan.
+This can include specialists, ER nurses and physicians, radiologists, oncologists and oncology nurses, surgeons, neurologists, fellow rad techs, and other allied health pros.

 How is a CT Tech Different from a Radiologic Technologist?

-This one’s simple: All CT techs are RTs but not all RTs are CT techs.
+All CT techs are rad techs, but not all rad techs are CT techs.
 Radiologic technologists are a group of techs who aid doctors by helping create and share clean diagnostic imaging results so the physicians can then make a proper diagnosis and create a treatment plan for each patient.
 CT techs are separated by the fact that they operate and test on CT machines doing CT scans.
-Rad techs also may each be specialized in MRI, X-ray, mammography, sonography, and other such RT areas.
+Rad techs also may each be specialized in MRI, X-ray, mammography, sonography, and other areas.

 Who’s Treated by CT Techs?

-Patients cared for by CT techs and rad techs tend to be in the radiology unit, which is sometimes also called the imaging unit.
+Patients cared for by CT techs tend to be in the radiology unit, which is sometimes also called the imaging unit.
 However, patients with a variety of healthcare issues and concerns are treated by CT techs.
-Some of the more common reasons for an individual to undergo a CT scan include neurological concerns and conditions, cancer, fractures, internal injuries, muscle disorders, to pinpoint a tumor or blood clot, detect liver and lung masses, to aid with surgical procedures, heart disease, and more.
-CTs are a fairly common procedure that many people will have during their lives.
+Some of the more common reasons for an individual to undergo a CT scan include neurological conditions, internal injuries, and muscle disorders, pinpointing a tumor or blood clot, detecting liver and lung masses, or aiding with surgical procedures.
+CTs are a fairly common procedure for people to undergo in order to uncover the root of health concerns.

 Frequently Asked Questions